Big Bathroom Shop

 1. CAST IRON ASPIDISTRA PLANT

-The Cast Iron is native to eastern and southeastern Asia and grows naturally in the shade under trees and shrubs.
+The Cast Iron is native to eastern and southeastern Asia, thriving in high humidity, and grows naturally in the shade under trees and shrubs.
 So, the low lighting found in a bathroom will be no challenge for the cast iron plant to thrive.

 Photo Credit: Beards & Daisies

-Cast Irons are on the low maintenance said and the lower light they have, they less they need watering.
-We recommend allowing it to dry out between watering as over watering can cause root rot.
+Cast Irons are on the low maintenance side and the lower light they have, the less they need watering.
+We recommend allowing it to dry out between watering as over-watering can cause root rot.

-Boston Ferns love low lighting and humid environments, which makes them a good choice for the bathroom.
-They reside in tropical region of the world.
-They love heat.
+Boston Ferns love low lighting and humid environments, which makes them a great bathroom plant.
+They reside in tropical regions of the world and love heat.
 Enjoy the gorgeous aesthetic of a Boston Fern with little effort.

 To keep this plant happy, all you have to do is keep the soil damp and never let it dry out.
 The more humid the air the more moisture the fern will absorb.
 So, keep your showers hot and steamy and your fern will be a happy plant.